Course Coordinator: Dr Tony M T Chan, Grad Dip, MPhil (CUHK), PhD (CityU)

 This course aims to:

-- Develop learners’ concepts and skills in applying mathematical methods;
+- Develop your skills in handling mathematical activities;

 The course covers the following topics: